kylehill/cabi-presentation/README.md

 **[slide: picture of React app]**

-Over a couple days I hacked together a real quick and dirty React app that let me input a station; it considered the combined distance/elevation metric, the current state of point bonuses, and what that scraped data implied that the point bonuses were soon _going to be_,
+Over a couple days I hacked together a real quick and dirty React app that let me input a station; it considered the combined distance/elevation metric, the current state of point bonuses, and what that scraped data implied that the point bonuses were soon _going to be_, and came back with a nearby station pair, predicated on my own logic.

-**[slide: picture of React app w/ answers]**

-and came back with a station pair within 500 meters, predicated on my own logic.

-**[slide: made myself into an API]**

-So, uh, yeah, I made myself into an API.

-**[slide: this gets terribler]**

 Don't worry, this idea gets more terrible.

+**[slide: screencap of member portal]**

 I had concerns about conserving my cell battery, and iOS Chrome chews through it fast.

-**[slide: screencap of member portal]**

-So instead of using a web app, why not do some Selenium magic and just continually refresh the Capital Bikeshare member portal?
+So instead of using a web app, why not do some PhantomJS magic and just continually refresh the Capital Bikeshare member portal?
 The landing page shows details on my most recent ride; whenever that gets updated it's safe to assume that I'm ready for the next.

-All it takes is one call to the decision-making API, and a subsequent call to Twilio, and yeah,

 **[slide: screencap of text message]**

-I just get a regular text message with stats and directions.
+All it takes is one call to the decision-making API, and a subsequent call to Twilio, and yeah, I just get a regular text message with stats and directions and encouragement.

-**[slide: TODO]**
+**[slide: dream weird]**

 And _now_ I was ready to give this another shot.
 Wednesday, July 24th was going to be the day with the nicest weather all summer -- 83 degrees, party cloudy, and low humidity.
 Record Attempt #2 was going to take place on a day with probably the highest system-wide ridership in months.